Arrange and compose your own original pieces for the string section of an orchestra.

 Ian is a composer/arranger/teacher living in Brooklyn, NY.
 He's written orchestral arrangements for such indie luminaries as Feist, Daniel Rossen, My Brightest Diamond, Landlady, and others.
 He plays and tours with Landlady and Relatives.
 He is an associate teaching artist with the New York Philharmonic's Very Young Composer's program.
 His music can be heard at www.ianmclellandavis.com

-By the end of this course, you’ll be able to confidently write original music or arrangements for string instruments.
+By the end of this course, you’ll be able to confidently write original music or arrangements for the string section of an orchestra or a quartet.

 Our expert mentors do whatever it takes to ensure that you achieve your musical goals for the course and leap forward in your learning.